Famous Immigrant Birthdays in November

 Neil Percival Young (born November 12, 1945) is a Canadian American singer-songwriter and musician that the Rock and Roll Hall of Fame describes as “one of rock and roll’s greatest songwriters and performers” based on his work with Buffalo Springfield, Crosby Stills & Nash and as a solo artist.

 Lieutenant General Edward Soriano (born November 12, 1946) is the highest-ranking Filipino American officer to have served in the United States military and the first promoted to a general officer.
 He has been awarded the Distinguished Service Medal (twice) and the Bronze Star Medal.

-Samuel Peralta “Sammy” Sosa (born November 12, 1968) is a Dominican American retired professional baseball right fielder.
-Known for his power hitting, Sosa was a seven-time All-Star and six-time Silver Slugger Award winner.
+Samuel Peralta “Sammy” Sosa (born November 12, 1968) is a Dominican American former professional baseball player.
+Known for his power hitting, Sosa was a seven-time All-Star and six-time Silver Slugger Award-winner.

 Felix Frankfurter (November 15, 1882 – February 22, 1965) was an Austrian American Associate Justice of the United States Supreme Court.
 He served on the Supreme Court for 23 years and helped establish the American Civil Liberties Union.

-Marcus Lemonis (born November 16, 1973) is a Lebanese-American business executive and TV personality.
-He is currently the chairman and CEO of Camping World and is perhaps best known as the star of The Profit, a reality show about saving small businesses.
+Marcus Lemonis (born November 16, 1973) is a Lebanese American business executive and TV personality.
+He is currently the chairman and CEO of Camping World and other businesses.
+Lemonis also well known as the star of The Profit, a reality show about saving small businesses.